superernie77/currencyconverter/README.md

 - Travis CI
 - Heroku
 - Coveralls / Jacoco
-- Slack ( join the team currency-converter.slack.com )
+- Slack ( currency-converter.slack.com )

 # Demo Application
 A running version of the master branch can be found here: